How to use a Chemex Coffee Pot

 2. Place the filter in the bottom chamber, now secure the top chamber to the bottom.

-This brewing method is great for camping as you can use a gas/electric stovetop or a fire to heat the metal Moka Pot; you can of course just use your good old fashion stove top in your kitchen when your not camping.
+This brewing method is great for camping or kitchen, as you can use a gas/electric stovetop or a grill-grate over an open fire to heat the metal Moka Pot.
 Set your temperature to medium on your stovetop, and after about 10 minutes you will start seeing coffee coming into the upper chamber.
-The end result in the cup is a rich, strong, cup of coffee.
-Add a little cream and sugar and you have one special treat.
+The end result is a rich, strong, cup of coffee.
+Add a little cream and honey for a special treat.

 How to use an Espresso Machine

-For most people the only time you get to experience an espresso machine is when you go to your local coffee shop and order your favorite Latte, or Mocha, etc. There are some good home models but they generally do not do a good job pouring a shot of espresso or steaming the milk which or both key to producing a great drink.
-There are several keys to making a good espresso drink.
+For most people, the only time you get to experience an Espresso machine is when you go to your local coffee shop and order your favorite Espresso-based drink.
+There are some decent home models but most generally don’t do a great job pouring a shot of Espresso or steaming milk which are among the following key elements to producing a great drink:

-2. You need to have a good Espresso Machine that can pour a good shot of espresso and have enough power to produce steam to heat up your milk.
-Most of the home models do not have either.
-You really need to spend at least $1,000 to get a descent espresso machine in our opinion.
+2. You need a good quality Espresso Machine that creates enough pressure to pour a good shot of Espresso and produce good steam to heat and “froth” the milk.
+Sadly, most home models don’t have either.
+You may need to spend upwards of $1,000 to get a decent Espresso machine for your home.

-3. You need to have experience making drinks.
-We recommend either taking some classes or watching your favorite barista at your local coffee shop, they can show you a few things to really improve your drink making.
-There are certain keys to making a great Latte, Cappuccino, or Mocha, etc that if you don’t know what you’re doing you will miss out on everything great about your favorite drink effectively wasting your time and hard earned money.
+3. You’ll need to get some experience making drinks.
+We recommend either watching some online tutorials or watching your favorite barista at your local coffee shop.
+They can show you a few things to really improve your drink making.
+There are certain key elements to making a great Latte, Cappuccino, or Mocha that will take some time to learn.

 How to use an Automatic Drip Coffee Maker

 For most people this is what coffee is all about.
-Right before you go to bed you grind your coffee, add cold water to the coffee maker, set the clock for 6:30 AM and your done!
-This is what most Americans wake up to in the morning for their coffee.
-This is Automatic Drip Coffee.
-Most people think of this when they think of “drip coffee” or they think of their favorite local coffee shop that has coffee ready for them every morning to keep them going throughout their day.
+Right before you go to bed, you grind your coffee, add cold water to the coffee maker, set the clock for 6:30 AM, and you’re done!
+This is how many Americans wake up in the morning.
+This is known as Automatic Drip Coffee.
+Most people think of this when they think of “drip coffee” or they may think of their favorite local coffee shop that has fresh-brewed coffee ready for them every morning, to get them off to a good start and/or keep them going throughout the day.